 I’m 18, my girlfriend is 16.
 Can we kayak w/y’all?
 Sorry, no. Not w/out an adult who will assume financial and legal responsibility for you should you get injured.
 19, and above, may paddle on own consent.
 (Gotta give Driver’s License info as part of the experience, so don’t bother trying!)

 This pretty much sums up the various questions we have received over the past nine years of doing this kayak business.
 If a question or situation comes up, you can bet I’ll either: add to the list of “rules” etc, or include the question on this page.

 “Either way, our goal is to give you as much information you are willing to read so you can feel good about your choice to share a part of your precious family vacation with us and to make it easy for you to rate our business a 5-star attraction.
 We believe you will — because YOU ARE 5-STAR GUESTS!”

 So hurry up and READ (cuz the more you read, the more you’ll know.
 The more you know, the more you’ll be prepared.
-The better prepared you are, the better — less stressful—- your experience will be!) then come on down.
-Remember: NO RESERVATIONS NEEDED.
-We are on a “First-Come/First-Served Basis” now.
+The better prepared you are, the better — less stressful—- your experience will be!) then pick up the phone and dial 251.971.8359 to reserve.
 You won’t want to miss an opportunity to bring the kiddos — so all can (really) relax and Mom and family can enjoy a Beach AND a River Good Time!

 p.s.
 We’d love to see you SOON! or, as “River Rick” says, “River DerChee Y’all!” and “BB” (“Beachin’ Betty” ) also known as, “the Mom,” THANKS YOU IN ADVANCE FOR BEING SUCH GOOD, 5-STAR GUESTS!